-The Fujifilm X100F and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in January 2017 and April 2017.
+The Fujifilm X100F and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and April 2017.
 The X100F is a fixed lens compact, while the D7500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

-An illustration of the physical size and weight of the Fujifilm X100F and the Nikon D7500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Fujifilm X100F and the Nikon D7500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably larger (48 percent) than the Fujifilm X100F.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the D7500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D7500 and their specifications in the Nikon Lens Catalog.